robaho/robaho/README.md

 | [goanalyzer](https://github.com/robaho/cpp_leveldb) | improved Go performance diagnostics for highly concurrent systems |
 | [SmartShareToCalendar](https://github.com/robaho/SmartShareToCalendar) | Android app to create calendar events from other systems |

-_For those that wonder, robaho is read as `rob ahoy` which is a legacy from my college days when a close friend and I would great each other yelling across the quad.
-He was `marcaho`._